zw963/roda-sprockets/README.md

 ### Caching:

-To speed up page loads during revelopment, you can enable cache.
+To speed up page loads during development, you can enable cache.
 Be warned, there are some caveats with how Sprockets cache works.
 This will improve your experience, but be prepared for some rough edges.